 Barrie Juniper (1932-2023)

-St Catherine’s College is saddened to share the news that Professor Barrie Juniper, Emeritus Fellow, has died aged 90.
+St Catherine’s College is saddened to share the news that Dr Barrie Juniper, Emeritus Fellow, has died aged 90.

 Through his involvement in the College gardens, his contribution to St Catherine’s is immeasurable.
 Barrie’s devotion to St Catherine’s; his generosity with colleagues, students, and friends; and life-long curiosity and adventurous spirit is remembered by all who knew him.